grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 If this is more difficult, then why bother?
 My reasons are:

 1. By starting from the inputs, I allow my interfaces and protocols to be shaped by a use case rather than by underlying technology.
 That does not mean I can just ignore the technology stuff, but I consider the use case logic to be the main driver.
 This way, my protocols tend to be more abstract which in turn enforces higher composability.
 1. Every line of code I introduce is there because the use case needs it.
-Every method, every interface and class exists because someone else needs it to perform its obligations.
+Every method, every interface, and class exists because someone else needs it to perform its obligations.
 This way, I ensure I only implement the stuff that's needed the way the users find it comfortable to use.
 When going the other way, from the outputs, I designed classes by guessing how they would be used and I later regretted these guesses, because of the rework and complexity they often created.

 The uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") could, in my case, be mitigated with the following practices:

 1. Using TDD with mocks - TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
-1. Slicing the scope into smaller vertical parts (e.g. scenarios, stories etc.) that can be implemented faster than a full-blown feature.
+1. Slicing the scope into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
 We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters.
 1. Do not write the first Statement as a unit-level Statement, but instead, write it on a higher-level (e.g. end-to-end or against another architectural boundary), make it work, then refactor the initial structure.
-This gives us a walking skeleton of sort, which can be built, tested and deployed.
+This gives us a kind of walking skeleton[^walkingskeleton], which can be built, tested and deployed.
 As the next features or scenarios are added, these traits are preserved so we can always run what we have mid-development.
 This approach is what we will be aiming at ultimately, but for this chapter, I will leave it out to only focus on the mocks and OO design.

 ## Workflow specification